 Booking and Payment Schedule

-When you are sure you are traveling, it will be wise to initiate reservation in time so that we can ensure preferred hotels, guide and transport for you.
-A deposit of US$300 on land is requested along with completed trip application form and passport copies.
-If you need us to book the airfare into and out of Lhasa, we will give you the exact quote after reservation is booked and you can charge the airfare on your credit card.
+When you are sure of traveling, it will be wise to initiate reservation in time so that we can ensure preferred hotels, guide, and transport for you.
+We request a deposit of US$300 on land along with completed trip application form and passport copies.
+If you need us to book the airfare into and out of Lhasa, we will give you the exact quote after the booking reservation.
+And you can charge the airfare on your credit card.

-Balance payment is due 90 days prior the trip date.
-Balance of payment by credit card attracts additional 3.5% fee.
+Balance payment is due 90 days before the trip date.
+The balance of payment by credit card attracts an additional 3.5% fee.

 Cancellation and Refund

-Cancellation of the airfare will be as per the concerned airlines policy.
+The cancellation of the airfare will be as per the concerned airline's policy.

 Travel Protection Plan